What were our 10 most read articles in 2023?

 After several years in the investment wilderness, Insurance Linked Securities (ILS) had a moment in 2023 with the market conditions making it an area for investors to watch out for.

-We conducted a webinar in the earlier part of the year, which was followed by a report and in June we summarised Jitzes Noorman, Senior Delegated CIO & Investment Strategist, Columbia Threadneedle Investments, how the issues around changing weather patterns can cause problems for ILS and investments.
+We conducted a webinar in the earlier part of the year, which was followed by a report and in June we summarised Jitzes Noorman's thoughts - who is a Senior Delegated CIO & Investment Strategist at Columbia Threadneedle Investments - on how the issues around changing weather patterns can cause problems for ILS and investments.

 1. Duration gap and multiple considerations for insurance investors